-This chart contains more data that can be displayed.
+This chart contains more data that can be displayed; charts are limited to 300 displayable lines.
 The chart provides a notice that there is too much data to display, and suggests using outlier mode, one of the choices on the View options tab, which greatly reduces the amount of data to display.

 However, you can also use the additional metric-configuration options to make the data set more manageable.
 These techniques make the charts more useful for diagnostics and analysis, and they increase the performance and responsiveness of the user interface itself.

 The rest of this section covers additional metric configuration.

 - For information on view options, including outlier mode, see Setting View Options.